Motupallisailohith/quiverai-local/README.md

 * FAISS for fast semantic search
 * Caching layer for consistent answers
 * System designed with separation of concerns: ingestion, indexing, retrieval, generation

 ---

-## 💡 How Recruiters See It

-If you describe this in a resume or interview, you could say:

-* **“Designed a local RAG platform combining Ollama and Qwen3 with FAISS-based retrieval, Streamlit-based chat UI, and modular caching for near real-time document QA.”**

----